morgoe/morgoe.github.io/_posts/blog/2015-06-30-affordance-for-overflowing-content.markdown

 description:       "Our designs become intuitive by providing affordance to encourage particular behaviours."
 ---

 When we observe how users interact with our designs, we’re often surprised by their behaviour.
-They don't seem to understand aspects of the design that are obvious to us, and react in ways that we could never predict.
+They don't seem to understand aspects of the design that are obvious to us, and react in ways that we struggle to predict.

 When we design, we have a clear mental model of the layout in our minds.
 We see not just the 2D pixels that are visible on-screen, but where each element is positioned in virtual 3D space.
 However, when our designs don’t convey this virtual layout well, our users get confused and act in ways we don’t expect - because they’re acting on less information than we are.